Frequently Asked Questions

 How long does coaching usually last?

-It depends.
 Some clients come with a specific goal or transition and work with me for six months.
-Others are in it for longer—using coaching as an ongoing sounding board and growth practice as their career and life evolve.
+Others stay in it for longer—using coaching as an ongoing sounding board and growth practice as their career and life evolve.

 What certifications do you hold?